restrellado/presenting-data-rstats-edition/blog-post.md

 > toast.
 Chicken salad.
 On rye.
 Untoasted.

 I had a similar experience reflecting on my data presentations.
-People were falling asleep when I shared my findings in the same order that I discovered them.
-Like, George, I wanted the complete opposite of that:
-Presenting the findings in the *opposite* order that I discovered them.
-I mean, if one way puts the audience to sleep, then the opposite way must keep them awake, right?
+People fell asleep when I shared my findings in the same order that I discovered them.
+Like George, I wanted the complete opposite: Presenting the findings in the *reverse* order that I discovered them.
+I mean, if one way puts the audience to sleep, then shouldn’t the opposite way keep them awake?

 Or as Jerry puts it in that episode of *Seinfeld*, “If every instinct you have is wrong, then the opposite would have to be right.”